BlackEnd1ess/CrashB_in_python/README.md

   </tr>
 </table>

-# temporary no Assets and Ressources aviable, will shortly aviable restricted! (some pcv files will put all Data together), a installations key will required to read the Game Data #
+# temporary no Assets and Ressources aviable, will shortly aviable restricted! (some pcv files will put all Data together), a installations key will required to read the Game Data __ pack SFX and BGM Files in progress... #
 # HOW TO USE CRASH EDIT / CB-EXPORT: https://www.youtube.com/watch?v=ct_G9GAoAZU #

-# Functional Status: Modern PC's will run this Game with 200-300 (full loaded Game with 300-400) MB RAM per Level and 59-60 FPS
+# Functional Status: Modern PC's will run this Game with 190-280 (full loaded Game with 200-350) MB RAM per Level and 59-60 FPS
-# LEVEL CREATOR beta implemented (25.01.2025) for easy making 2D/3D Levels
+# LEVEL CREATOR: Work on the editor has been temporarily suspended because the assets for this game don't match the dimensions and positions.
+Unfortunately, this means that hitboxes and visual elements aren't correctly placed.
-# Game final Progress: Tested 5/8 Levels for 100% Completion and no gamebreaking Glitches or Issues found.
+# Game final Progress: All levels have been tested.
+The game can be completed with 100% progress.
+Saving/loading works without loss

 required Modules:
 - ursina